B2R2-org/FunSeeker/README.md

 - [Sang Kil Cha](https://softsec.kaist.ac.kr/~sangkilc/)

 ### Citation
-If you plan to use FunSeeker in your own research.
-Please consider citing our [paper](https://softsec.kaist.ac.kr/~sangkilc/papers/kim-dsn2022.pdf):
+If you plan to use FunSeeker in your own research, please consider citing our [paper](https://softsec.kaist.ac.kr/~sangkilc/papers/kim-dsn2022.pdf):
 ```
 @INPROCEEDINGS{kim:dsn:2022,
   author = {Hyungseok Kim and Junoh Lee and Soomin Kim and Seungil Jung and Sang Kil Cha},